 To edit individual order items, tap an item line on an order.
 This will open available transaction actions for the selected order item.
 From here, you can remove the entire order line, add or remove individual order items, or add a discount.
 For more information on transaction actions, see Editing or reviewing an order.

-Please note that it's not possible to split bills while in Direct Sale mode.
-You can only split bills while settling an order in Table Service mode.
-For more information on splitting a bill, see Splitting a bill.
+Please note that it's not possible to split checks while in Direct Sale mode.
+You can only split checks while settling an order in Table Service mode.
+For more information, see Splitting a check.
 For more detailed information on processing payments, see About payments.

 If at any time you need to put the order on hold and come back later for payment, tap On hold beside the keypad.